 Rock Island ~ Lake Michigan

 Rock Island State Park Beach is only reachable after taking two ferries.
-The first ferry takes you from the tip of Door County to Washington Island, home of Schoolhouse Beach.
+The first ferry takes you from Door County’s tip to Washington Island, home of Schoolhouse Beach.
 From Washington Island, passengers must take the ferry Karfi to Rock Island.
 The ferry to this primitive island only runs from Memorial Day through Columbus Day.

 No cars are allowed on this Lake Michigan Island.
-This 900-acre island is currently owned by the Wisconsin Department of Natural Resources.
+The Wisconsin Department of Natural Resources currently owns this 900-acre island.
 A wealthy investor owned the island from 1910 until 1964 and left behind stone buildings and the Pottawatomie Lighthouse.
 The island has no permanent inhabitants.

 Don’t let the fact the island is uninhabited stop you from visiting.
 This small island has lots to offer ~ miles of shoreline and beaches for swimming, beautiful hiking trails, and rustic walk-in campsites.